Last Saturday I didn’t turn my laptop on.

-I have been observing the work habits of other people lately.
+I have been observing other bloggers and business owners lately.

-Technology has become such a big part of our lives (which as a blogger I am happy about by the way) that sometimes we need to make a conscious decision to step away from it, even if it is only for a short time.
+Technology has become such a big part of our lives (which as a blogger I am happy about) that sometimes we need to make a conscious decision to step away from it, even if it is only for a short time.

-With BlogWorld New York fast approaching, I don’t anticipate many days where I won’t be working on my laptop leading up to the event.
+With my blogging conference in New York fast approaching, I don’t anticipate many days where I won’t be working on my laptop leading up to the event.